GioF71/audio-tools/media-servers/tidal-hires/README.md

 This script and compose file will allow you to create a media server for Tidal, with support for HiRes lossless audio.
 A premium Tidal Account is required.

-## It's only a media server, not a renderer
+## It's only a media server by default

-Please note that this configuration only creates a media server.
-It does *not* create an UPnP renderer.
+Please note that this configuration only creates a media server by default.
-If you need to create an UPnP renderer, have a look [here](https://github.com/GioF71/audio-tools/tree/main/players/upnp-renderer/upnp-renderer-simple).
+If you just need to create an UPnP renderer, have a look [here](https://github.com/GioF71/audio-tools/tree/main/players/upnp-renderer/upnp-renderer-simple).
+You can however enable the UPnP renderer on this configuration by setting RENDERER_MODE to `BOTH`, `OPENHOME` or `UPNPAV`.
+Follow the instructions in the sample.env file for additional tuning, end refer to the documentation for [this repository](https://github.com/GioF71/upmpdcli-docker).
+Be careful, don't create more renderers than you need: it can get confusing quickly!

 ## Limitations